Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

   * use case 3 (i.e. at least three trials have to show a significant positive treatment effect), and
   * use `strategy = TRUE`, i.e. calculate all implemented strategies for the specified case.

-Verify that for strategy 1, the program returns an expected utility of 1654.08 (in 10^5\$), an optimal threshold value of 0.16 and an optimal number of participants of 364 in phase II and 672 in phase III (i.e. 1036 in total).
+Verify that for strategy 1, the program returns an expected utility of 1660.95 (in 10^5\$), an optimal threshold value of 0.16 and an optimal number of participants of 388 in phase II and 666 in phase III (i.e. 1054 in total).
+Moreover, the program returns a probability of a successful program of 0.81.

-For strategy 3, the program returns an expected utility of 1308.56 (in 10^5\$), an optimal threshold value of 0.16 and an optimal number of participants of 296 in phase II and 708 in phase III (i.e. 1004 in total), corresponding to three trials with 236 participants each.
+For strategy 3, the program returns an expected utility of 1282.14 (in 10^5\$), an optimal threshold value of 0.16 and an optimal number of participants of 332 in phase II and 702 in phase III (i.e. 1034 in total), corresponding to three trials with 234 participants each.
 Moreover, the program returns a probability of a successful program of 0.68.

-For strategy 4, the program returns an expected utility of 1843.1 (in 10^5\$), an optimal threshold value of 0.18 and an optimal number of participants of 342 in phase II and 888 in phase III (i.e. 1230 in total), corresponding to four trials with 222 participants each.
-Moreover, the program returns a probability of a successful program of 0.86.
+For strategy 4, the program returns an expected utility of 1786.02 (in 10^5\$), an optimal threshold value of 0.18 and an optimal number of participants of 356 in phase II and 888 in phase III (i.e. 1244 in total), corresponding to four trials with 222 participants each.
+Moreover, the program returns a probability of a successful program of 0.85.

 ### 03.12 (shows that req.
 03.09 is met): {-}
 Use the function `optimal_multitrial_normal()`.
-Supply the same input values as in test case 03.11, however change the number of clusters used for parallel computing from 3 to 1.
+Supply the same input values as in test case 03.11, however change the number of clusters used for parallel computing from 12 to 6.
 Verify that the computation time will increase compared to the setting in 03.11.

 ### 03.13 (shows that req.
 03.01, 03.08 and 03.19 are met): {-}